Healthdirect Free Australian health advice you can count on.

 Foreign body granulomas

-This type of granuloma develops when the body's immune system reacts to an object or irritant that penetrates the skin, eye or body.
+This type of granuloma develops when your body's immune system reacts to an object or irritant that penetrates your skin or eye.
 They can form in reaction to:

 • foreign objects such as splinters